 Revised New York City DEP Supplement to the New York State Department of Health (DOH) Handbook for Cross Connection Control

-This is a guideline for Professional Engineers/Registered Architects for filing Backflow Prevention Device Plans for all property types.
+This is a guideline for Professional Engineers/Registered Architects for filing Backflow Prevention Assembly Plans for all property types.

 Regular Cross Connection Control Applications

-This form must be used by Professional Engineers and Registered Architects to apply for approval of plans for backflow prevention devices.
+This form must be used by Professional Engineers and Registered Architects to apply for approval of plans for backflow prevention assemblies.

-Form for Report on Test and Maintenance of Backflow Prevention Device
+Form for Report on Test and Maintenance of Backflow Prevention Assembly

-This form must be used to report on initial tests and annual tests of a backflow prevention device.
-Testing must be conducted by a certified backflow prevention device tester.
-This report must be signed by a Professional Engineer or Registered Architect, a Licensed Master Plumber, and the backflow prevention device tester (if different from the Licensed Master Plumber).
+This form must be used to report on initial tests and annual tests of a backflow prevention assembly.
+Testing must be conducted by a certified backflow prevention assembly tester.
+This report must be signed by a Professional Engineer or Registered Architect, a Licensed Master Plumber, and the backflow prevention assembly tester (if different from the Licensed Master Plumber).

-Format for Backflow Preventer Exemption for a Facility with one Domestic Service only
+Format for Backflow Prevention Assembly Exemption for a Residential Building with One Domestic Line Only

 This format must be used by Professional Engineers, Registered Architects or Licensed Master Plumbers to apply for a backflow preventer exemption for a facility with one domestic service only.